eliasdaler/edbr/README.md

 ## Dev mode

 To enable dev mode (dev tools, etc.) set `EDBR_SOURCE_ROOT` env variable to where the cloned repository is or pass `--dev` flag when launching a game.

+## Resources used

+All resources by me or CC0 unless otherwise noted.

+* Sibenik Cathedral model.
+CC BY-NC (c) 2002 Marko Dabrovic